Mexico City marks Columbus Day without statue of Columbus

 In Mexico, López Obrador both rails against the conquest and has a keen appreciation of history, asking Mexicans “not to take their anger out on statues.”
 He again demanded over the weekend that Spain and the Roman Catholic Church apologize for abuses committed during the conquest of Mexico in the 1500s, though Spain already refused to apologize in 2019.

-Mexico City Mayor Claudia Sheinbaum declined to say much about the statue’s fate.
+Mexico City Mayor Claudia Sheinbaum declined to say much about the fate of the main statue removed over the weekend.

 “Maybe now that it is being restored and all, it would be worth while reflecting on what it represents,” she said.